 When you are surrounded by nice colleagues it will not be difficult to be amicable.
 And if those colleagues happen to be competent at work, collegiate and effective, cooperation is a piece of cake.
 Productivity will be on the rise.
 However, people are people and we all have our own personalities, our own qualities, different ambitions and, unfortunately, imperfections.
 Thus conflicts in the workplace are inevitable.

 When problems arise

 It becomes really problematic when one or more colleagues are simply annoying or worse: performing very poorly in what they call their work.
 For example, I once knew a secretary who saw work just like an annoying interruption of her personal love (read sex) life.

-In this article, I am going to show you how conflict management could work and if it doesn’t in your case I will help you in a very good way out of the 9-5 job!
+In this article, I am going to show you how conflict management could work.

 In real life

 Now it should be obvious that you expose annoying behavior or visible incompetence of a colleague, but doing so in an amicable conversation with words such as: ‘Say, colleague, just a point of attention; personally, I have a hard time when you arrive late at meetings and in those meetings you would miss out on the important things.
 You would do me a huge favor to do something about it. ” A really collegiate answer would be: ‘Thanks for pointing this out to me.
 Now that I know what bothers you, I will take this into account and change for the better ‘.

 But in reality, of course, that does not happen at all.
 Why?
 Because colleagues are bad at giving and receiving criticism and that is not without reason.
 If a colleague is considered to be (evidently) annoying, then the chance that he/she is open to criticism is extremely small.
 And it is precisely the prospect of a permanent conflict on the work floor that scares people to show something of dissatisfaction.